hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/DFC/2024.md

   utilized the criteria required by OMB Circular No. A-123 and conformed to OMB guidance for preventing and reducing improper payments.
 detail_pcp12_1: null
+detail_pcp14: The OIG did not provide any specific recommendations to further improve prevention and reduction of improper payments.
 detail_raa8: 'No'
 detail_raa9: null
 layout: agency-specific